oasis-tcs/openc2-ap-pf/oc2pf.md

 # Appendix A. References

 This appendix contains the normative and informative references that are used in this document.
-Normative references are specific (identified by date of publication and/or edition number or version number) and Informative references are either specific or non-specific.

 While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long-term validity.